 It is a Chinese tradition to reward employees on festival occasions.
 In general, more than 90% of companies provided festival bonuses to employees for Chinese New Year, the Dragon Boat Festival, and the Mid-Autumn Festiva.
 The average cash bonus for each festival is between NT$500 to NT$5,000, depending on the festival, and the industry and size of the company.

-Working Hours in Taiwan
+Taiwan Working Hours

 The Taiwaneese work week is normally 40 hours, with a standard work day of 8 hours.

 Other than the top-level country manager of a specific entity, all other employees (including other senior managers and mid-level managers) are allowed overtime, even if they are salaried.
 For the first two hours of overtime on a normal working day, the overtime rate is 133% of the pay rate.
 For the second two hours of overtime, the overtime rate is 166% of the pay rate.
 There are additional regulations and costs if overtime falls on a rest day or national holiday.
 It is illegal for employees to work overtime on their regular day off.
 While most employees will not want to ‘rock the boat’ while they are employed, the issue of non-payment of overtime may come to a head if termination is necessary.
 One method for maintaining control over overtime is to require prior approval from management before employees work overtime hours.

 In Taiwan, all employees are entitled to paid annual leave, which is determined based on the employee’s years of service with the company.

 |More than .5 but less than 1||3 days|

 |More than 1 but less than 2||7 days|